Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Objects from curves

-\begin{definition} Let $\gamma$ be a curve in $\Sigma_\mathcal{T}$ composed of segments. \begin{enumerate}[(1)] \item We say that $\gamma$ encircles no singularities if no segment of the second type appearing in $\gamma$ warps around a singularity by $n$ steps. \item We call $\gamma$ non-singular if it is composed only of segments of the second type and encircles no singularities.
-If $\gamma$ is not non-singular, we call $\gamma$ singular. \item Suppose that $\gamma$ is composed of finitely many segments $\delta^1,\dots,\delta^m$.
+\begin{definition} Let $\gamma$ be a curve in $\Sigma_\mathcal{T}$ composed of segments. \begin{enumerate}[(1)] \item We call $\gamma$ regular, if it is only composed of segments of the second type which do not wrap around the vertices by $n$ steps.
+We call $\gamma$ singular, if it is not regular. \item Suppose that $\gamma$ is composed of finitely many segments $\delta_1,\dots,\delta_m$.
 We define the degree of $\gamma$ as

 \end{enumerate} \end{definition}